 All along the Hudson River, streams and creeks have carved into the landscape as they descend from the mountains and hill towns to create hundreds of waterfalls.
 Some you can spot in popular Hudson Valley parks and towns, others on hidden trails, and several from the comfort and safety of your own car.
-Although now may not be the best time to venture far from home, it’s a great time to plan for future day trips and adventures.
+With summer in full swing, it’s a great time to plan for day trips and adventures.

-The Narrows Cascades and Heritage Trail, an extensive 5-mile urban trail system in the city of Troy, takes hikers past a number of waterfalls, including Mount Ida Falls, also known as Poenstenkill Falls.
+The Narrows Cascades and Heritage Trail, an extensive five-mile urban trail system in the city of Troy, takes hikers past a number of waterfalls, including Mount Ida Falls (also known as Poestenkill Falls).
 It measures 175 feet from top to bottom.

 Directions: From Troy, at the junction of River St. and Federal St., head southeast on Federal St. for 365 ft and turn right onto 5th Ave.
 Make a slight left onto Hill St. after 0.8 miles.
 Continue 0.4 miles to Spring St. and drive 0.2 miles.
 Turn left onto Linden Ave. and park in the parking area on the left in 0.2 miles.